-There are four ways in which such services might share facilities with Internet access services: "physical" separation, virtual separation, partially shared capacity, and fully shared capacity.
-In "physical" separation, traffic for both Internet access services and for managed services would be carried over the same physical last-mile connections, but would be carried on separate wavelengths or channels.215 In virtual separation, the physical capacity used by the services is the same, but dedicated switch cycles or other capacity sharing mechanisms create a fixed amount of capacity for each of the services.216 In partially shared capacity, capacity obligations are more numerous for BOCs vs. other providers).
+209 Computer Inquiry obligations thus still apply for any enhanced services offered by BOCs or other wireline common carriers which are not broadband Internet access services (regulatory obligations are more numerous for BOCs vs. other providers).
 The regulatory status of broadband services that are not Internet access services over cable and wireless facilities has not been defined, as the underlying Computer Inquiries framework did not apply to these facilities and the deregulatory orders failed to offer any definitions.
 It is important to note that the lack of a definition does not mean a service may not at a later point be defined by the Commission to be subject to certain requirements directly or ancillary to the provisions in the Communications Act (indeed; this was the purpose of the Cable Modem proceeding).
 The Commission can and should apply the same regulatory status of such offerings on the wireline network to offerings over wireless or cable, to the extent "managed services" are offered on such networks.

-215 For example, Verizon's FiOS networks reportedly separate its cable TV services from its Internet access services in this manner.
+211 For example, Verizon's FiOS networks reportedly separate its cable TV services from its Internet access services in this manner.

-216 Comcast's Digital Voice services, and the interconnected VoIP phone services of many other cable companies, are likely separated from Internet access services in such a manner; they travel over the same frequencies in the cable wires, but are separated onto logically distinct channels through routing.
+212 Comcast's Digital Voice services, and the interconnected VoIP phone services of many other cable companies, are likely separated from Internet access services in such a manner; they travel over the same frequencies in the cable wires, but are separated onto logically distinct channels through routing.